bufbuild/buf-examples/limit-output-types/README.md

 The [`buf build`][build] command creates a [Buf image][image] (or [`FileDescriptorSet`][filedescriptorset]) out of a [Buf input][input].
 By default, the image or `FileDescriptorSet` includes _all_ of the Protobuf types—messages, enums, and services—in the input.
-But the `buf build` command offers [`--type`][type] option that enables you to supply fully qualified Protobuf type names and limit the output to only the Protobuf descriptors required to represent those types and their required dependencies.
+But `buf build` offers a [`--type`][type] option that enables you to supply fully qualified Protobuf type names and limit the output to only the Protobuf descriptors required to represent those types and their required dependencies.

-In this example, we can use `buf build --type` to view different representations (as JSON) for various Protobuf types in the [`auth/v1`](./auth/v1) module.
+In this example project, we can use `buf build --type` to view different representations (as JSON) for various Protobuf types in the [`auth/v1`](./auth/v1) module.

-The `auth/v1` module has a [`User`](./auth/v1#L5-9) message with no dependencies.
+Amongst other types, the `auth/v1` module has a [`User`](./auth/v1#L5-9) message with no dependencies.
 To display a JSON representation of this type:

 ```sh
 buf build \